natematias/governing-human-algorithm-behavior/README.md

 * Rosenberg, M., Townes, A., Taylor, S., Luetke, M., & Herbenick, D. (2019).
 [Quantifying the magnitude and potential influence of missing data in campus sexual assault surveys: A systematic review of surveys, 2010–2016](https://www.tandfonline.com/doi/full/10.1080/07448481.2018.1462817).
 Journal of American college health, 67(1), 42-50.
 * Porat, R., Gantman, A., Green, S. A., Pezzuto, J. H., & Paluck, E. L. (2024).
 [Preventing sexual violence: A behavioral problem without a behaviorally informed solution](https://journals.sagepub.com/doi/full/10.1177/15291006231221978).
 Psychological Science in the Public Interest, 25(1), 4-29.

+Questions to think about — choose a specific risk, harm, or incident involving AI, and consider what the consequences might be if researchers and policymakers come to the wrong conclusions about a possible harm from technology?

 ---